When Will You Be Able to Get the iPhone 14? Here's When It Might Happen

 There's also another theory that's been floating around for a few years.
 In 2018, CNET took a deep dive into the Apple event timeline and emerged with a compelling Labor Day hypothesis.
 Based on the 2022 calendar, the Labor Day rule would put the September Apple event (and the iPhone 14 unveil) on Wednesday, Sept.
 7, with a Friday, Sept.
 16, release date.
 However, the Labor Day prediction was a week off for 2021 -- and, because of coronavirus delays, about a month off in 2020.
 To be sure, there have been some reported supply chain issues for the iPhone 14 that some worry could potentially push the release date later.
 But noted Apple analyst Ming Chi Kuo has quelled some of those fears, saying it should only have a "limited" impact, in a July post on Twitter.

 For a more in-depth look at iPhone rumors, check out every rumor we've heard about Apple's iPhone 14 and our story on whether there will be a foldable iPhone.
-Also, take a look at how the iPhone 13 compares with the iPhone 12, the best iPhone cases you can buy in 2021 and whether you should upgrade to an iPhone 12 or 13 this year, if you're not interested in the rumored iPhone 14.
+Also, check out whether you should upgrade to an iPhone 12 or 13 this year, if you're not interested in the rumored iPhone 14.